sajidsarker/sajidsarker.github.io/_posts/2022-08-30-seattle-airbnb-crisp-dm-project.md

 ![...](/docs/assets/images/seattle-scores-ratings-heatmap.png)

-**Figure 4.** *Heatmap of correlation between overall ratings & composite ratings.*
+**Figure 4.** *Heatmap of correlation between overall ratings & component ratings.*

-There appears to be a relatively strong positive correlation between overall ratings and composite ratings scored by guests for listings.
+There appears to be a relatively strong positive correlation between overall ratings and component ratings scored by guests for listings.

 ![...](/docs/assets/images/seattle-scores-ratings-bar.png)

-**Figure 5.** *Composite rating importance to overall rating.*
+**Figure 5.** *Component rating importance to overall rating.*

 It appears that conducting a regression on the training dataset indicates that component review scores explain 56.76% of overall review rating for test dataset in this linear regression model.